How Do You Stay Positive in the Winter?

-Finally, a lot of research on happiness points to developing a positive mindset.
-So focus on the good stuff through our “habits to be happy” like gratitude, self-compassion, purpose, giving, and experiences.
+In conclusion, a lot of research on happiness points to developing a positive mindset.
+So focus on the good stuff like gratitude, self-compassion, purpose, giving, and experiences.

-What kinds of habits do you practice to be happy?
+What kinds of habits do you practice for a happy winter?
 Which work best for you?!

 Before you go, check out this sweet video to further remind us of what’s important.